Snayff/econ_score_attack/dev/docs/docs/systems/land_system.md

 - **Dynamic Market:** Resource availability and land improvements affect economic activity and prices.
 - **Physical Grid:** The world is a 2D array of parcels, each with unique coordinates and state.
 - **Buildings and Jobs:** Buildings are placed on parcels, creating jobs and enabling production.
-- **Laws and Environment:** Laws and environmental factors (fertility, pollution) influence parcel productivity.
+- **Laws and Parcel Properties:** Laws and static parcel properties (e.g., fertility) influence parcel productivity.

 ---